verilab/blog-a/README.md

 You can write your own them to meet different needs.
 To write a theme, you should know about HTML, CSS, JavaScript and Jinja2 template engine.

 First create a directory in `themes` with name as the name of the theme.
 Then create a `templates` directory in the theme directory, and write template files in the `templates` directory.
 If there a need to use static files, you can create a `static` directory in the theme directory and put static files in it.
-The default `classic` theme can be an example for you.
+The theme `default` can be an example for you.

 When running `apply-theme` command, contents in `templates` and `static` will be soft linked to the `templates` and `static` directories in root of the blog, and previously existing files that won't cause conflicts will be preserved.
 Thus, you can use public static files in the `static` directories in root of the blog, favicon for instance.